pbyr/website/content/publication/PSRM2025/index.md

 ---
-title: "Energy Transition, Financial Markets and EU Interventionism: Evidence from the Ukraine Crisis"
+title: "Energy Transition, Financial Markets and EU Interventionism: Lessons from the Ukraine Crisis"

 authors:
 - admin